CoFiF/Corpus/README.md

 ## Reference
-If you're using CoFiF in your researches, please don't forget to cite [this following paper](https://www.aclweb.org/anthology/papers/W/W19/W19-5504/):
+If you're using CoFiF in your researches, please don't forget to cite [this paper](https://www.aclweb.org/anthology/papers/W/W19/W19-5504/):

 ~~~
 @inproceedings{daudert-ahmadi-2019-cofif,